nyu-ce-projects/hateful-memes-multimodal/README.md

 - transformers
 - timm
 - tqdm
+- torchcontrib
+- pytorch lightning

 ### Traing the Unimodal and Multimodal Networks
-Notebook has been provided for these networks in the notebook directory.
+Notebook has been provided for these networks in the `notebook/` directory.

 ### Training the Multimodal Graph Network
 ```